christophermagno/christophermagno/Projects/Yelp Analysis/README.md

 ---

 ## 💼 Skills Demonstrated
-- Multi-table **data ingestion, cleaning, and integration** using Python and pandas
+- Multi-table **data extraction, cleaning, and integration** using Python and pandas
 - **Feature engineering** and metric aggregation for business performance analysis
 - **Clustering** and **unsupervised learning** (K-Means) for category consolidation
 - **Data visualization** in Tableau